Ritikiitk/6-Transistor-SRAM-cell/README.md

 # 6-Transistor SRAM cell
 A 6T SRAM cell contains two cross-coupled CMOS inverters and two NMOS access transistors.
-The inverters' output (input) forms the internal nodes of cells A and B.
 Once active, access transistors allow the cell's internal nodes to communicate with the cell's input/output ports.
-The input/output ports of the cell unit of measurement are termed bit lines (BL and ~BL)
+The input/output ports of the cell unit of measurement are termed bit lines (BL and ~BL).
+The flip-flop is mostly used for alternate storage.
+As long as the other value is pushed to it, one flip-flop will preserve the value.
 <H2> Working in LTspice </H2>
+LTspice contains an integrated schematic editor, waveform viewer and advanced features.
+It is easy to use once you learn some basic commands.
+The book (CMOS SRAM Circuit Design and Parametric Test in Nano-Scaled Technologies by Manoj Sachdeva) is my first choice, and I use LT-Spice to create the schematic diagram for a 6T SRAM cell.
 <br>
 <H2> Working in Cadence Virtuoso </H2>
 <br>